 First law of thermodynamics states that energy can be transformed (changed from one form to another), but cannot be created or destroyed. !

-Mechanical Engineering Design Consultants
+Graduate Mechanical Design Engineering

-Diploma Mechanical Engineering
+All About Mechanical Engineering

 It's Interesting